-This post was created to answer questions of a couple of mothers in our peaceful parent village forum who had the issue of their child struggling to leave them when it was time to go to their dad's house following separation.
+This post was created to answer questions of some of the separated mothers in our peaceful parent village forum dealing with issues related to their child struggling to leave them when it was time to go to their dad's house.
 Much of this advice can be adapted for other situations, perhaps you are the father and your child is struggling to separate from you to go to their mother's house.
-Or you may be a mother or a father whose child is struggling to separate from you in situations where they need to be with a different carer.
+Or you may be a mother or a father whose child is struggling to separate from you in situations where they need to be with a different carer or to school or a class.

 Staying connected when apart.
-In these situations, it's important to think about how the child can maintain that feeling of connection with their parent who they are not with but wish they were with, the mother in this case.
-There may equally be times when the child is with mum when they wish that they were with dad or wish that all three of them were together.
+In these situations, it's important to think about how the child can maintain that feeling of connection with their parent who they are not with but wish they were with.
+There may equally be times when the child is with mum when they wish that they were with dad or wish that all family members could be together and are grieving the loss of that which was their normal perhaps even since birth.
 Children are wired to connect and maintain connection and closeness to their attachment figures.
-Change should ideally happen in incremental steps for children to help them adapt, and to reduce the potential shock factor.
+Change should ideally happen in incremental steps for children to help them adapt, and to reduce the potential shock and trauma that comes with overwhelmingly dramatic changes.
+Adults can forget or lose touch with how the child's dependency on their parent/s makes them very vulnerable to stress and trauma when they lose access to their attachment figure.

 I love Gordon Neufeld's term of "staying together when apart".